Netcentric/aem-htl-style-guide/README.md

   - [4.10](#4.10) <a name='4.10'></a> **Always define your templates in a separate file.**

-    It's cleaner to create separate files for your template markup, so your Sightly scripts will not get cluttered.
+    It's cleaner to create separate files for your template markup, so your HTL scripts will not get cluttered.

     ```html
     <!--/* Bad */-->